nanoporetech/megalodon/README.rst

 .. note::

+   `Taiyaki <https://github.com/nanoporetech/taiyaki>`_ is no longer required to run megalodon, but installation is required for two specific run modes:
-   `Taiyaki <https://github.com/nanoporetech/taiyaki>`_ installation is only required to output mapped signal files (for basecall models training) or to run the taiyaki basecalling backend (for neural network designs including experimental layers).
+   1) output mapped signal files (for basecall models training)
+   2) runing the taiyaki basecalling backend (for neural network designs including experimental layers)

 Installation
 ------------